 • Scientific studies have linked the chemicals to hormonal problems and reproductive health issues, among other problems.
 (California Pacific Medical Center study)

 • One in vitro study found that human sperm were not viable when exposed to parabens at concentrations of 1 mg/mL.
-(Study link)
+(In vitro spermicidal activity of parabens against human spermatozoa)

 FD&C BLUE NO. 1, FD&C RED NO. 40, FD&C YELLOW NO. 6: Numerous independent studies have found that synthetic dyes – derived from petroleum - can cause hyperactivity and other behavioral impairments in children.
 According to the Center for Science in the Public Interest, evidence shows dyes actually do and/or are suspected to: